blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Consort With Devils (2nd, Ritual)
 Casting Time: 1 action
 Range: self
-Components: V, S, M(a book written in a fiendish language)
 Duration: 1 minute
 You read from the pages of your fiendish text and the book levitates into the air, opening a channel to Hell.
 You may consult a devil on the other end of this communication.
 Devils are knowledgeable in legal matters, can make magical contracts, and may exchange their own names, or the names of demons for favors.
 ```